SarvSin/apache-postgres/README.md

 This repository contains a minimal viable product (MVP) for ingesting football statistics data from a mock API, processing it through a Kafka queue, and storing it in a PostgreSQL database.
 All services are containerized using Docker for reproducible setup and execution.
+Please find my proposal for a complete data architecture (pdf), and data architecture diagrams (png) included in this repository.

+While I ensured to stick to the suggested time limit of this task, I also acknowledge that this repository has multiple areas for improvement - code re-factoring, module re-naming, and including a testing infrastructure will be critical for facilitating contributions, and ensuring robustness to errors.

 ## Project Structure